DMV.ORG is not affiliated with any government agency

 The state provides a frequently asked questions page covering many common questions about seat belt and child safety seat use.

-Any learner permit or intermediate driver license holder cannot use a cell phone (hand-held or hands-free) or any other type of mobile communications device while driving.
+Any learner permit or intermediate driver license holder cannot use an electronic device (hand-held or hands-free) or any other type of mobile communications device while driving.

-Also, anyone driving a school bus may not use a cell phone, unless it's to report an emergency situation.
+Also, anyone driving a school bus may not use an electronic device, unless it's to report an emergency situation.

 Headlights

-Headlights must stay on whenever driving from 30 minutes after sunset until 30 minutes before sunrise, and whenever conditions make it impossible to clearly see at least 200 feet ahead.
+Headlights must stay on whenever driving from 30 minutes after sunset until 30 minutes before sunrise, and whenever conditions make it impossible to clearly see at least 200 ft ahead.

 Additionally, you must use headlights whenever precipitation requires the use of windshield wipers.

-High beams should not be used within 500 feet of another vehicle.
+High beams should not be used within 500 ft of another vehicle.

 Helmets

-Anyone riding on a motorcycle must wear an approved helmet.
+Anyone riding on a motorcycle, moped or scooter must wear an approved helmet.

 Additionally, protective goggles or glasses must be worn unless the cycle is equipped with a windshield.